LibCity/Bigscity-LibCity/readme.md

 In order to facilitate users to use LibCity, we provide users with some tutorials:

 - We gave lectures on both ACM SIGSPATIAL 2021 Main Track and Local Track.
-For related lecture videos and Slides, please see our [HomePage](https://libcity.ai/#/tutorial) (Chinese and English).
+For related lecture videos and Slides, please see our [HomePage](https://libcity.ai/#/tutorial) (in Chinese and English).
 - We provide entry-level tutorials (in Chinese and English) in the documentation.
   - [Install and quick start](https://bigscity-libcity-docs.readthedocs.io/en/latest/tutorial/install_quick_start.html)  & [安装和快速上手](https://bigscity-libcity-docs.readthedocs.io/zh_CN/latest/tutorial/install_quick_start.html)
   - [Run an existing model in LibCity](https://bigscity-libcity-docs.readthedocs.io/en/latest/tutorial/run_model.html) & [运行LibCity中已复现的模型](https://bigscity-libcity-docs.readthedocs.io/zh_CN/latest/tutorial/run_model.html)